![]() |

 Whatever the reasons for his leaving, Wilhelm left as many did without the required official permission.
 He and his brother Johan (John) apparently invested their funds in passages to New York.

-William’s first years in the New World, 1834 to 1841, are mostly a mystery to us.
-We have exciting family lore but few verifiable facts about him.
-As a young man, he most likely worked for daily wages, leaving little in the way of a written record of his passing (e.g. business transactions, legal records).
+William’s first years in the New World, 1834 to 1841, are a mystery to us.
+We have exciting family lore about his arrival in Texas (ca. 1834-1835), but no earlier details about him.
+As a young man, he very likely worked for daily wages, leaving little in the way of a written record of his passing (e.g. business transactions & legal records).
 Per his letters to his brother Thadaeus in Germany, written 20 years later (June, 1853, and March, 1855), he did not have it easy but said his adventures were many and their "description would not fit into six volumes".
 He promised to write an account of his adventures; if he ever did, it is currently missing.

 We lose track of his whereaboust after his arrival in New York.
-It is difficult to guess what he did or where he went for his options were many.
-We present the two which seem the most plausible to us.
-Note that hurricanes on the Texas coast most often occur between August and October, particularly in October.
+We do not know where he went for his options were many.
+We present the two options which seem the most plausible to us.
+Note that hurricanes on the Texas coast most often occur in late summer, between August and October, particularly in October.

-1) Heavily influenced by the glowing letters of Johann Friedrich Ernst, he immediately boarded a ship for Texas (much as Ernst had).
-If so, Wilhelm probably arrived off the coast of Mexico-Texas no earlier than February, 1834; however, his shipwreck most likely occurred in late summer of 1834.
+1) Heavily influenced by the glowing letters of Johann Friedrich Ernst (see above), soon after arriving in New York Wilhelm could have boarded a ship bound for Texas (same as Ernst had).
+If so, Wilhelm would have arrived off the coast of Mexican-Texas no earlier than February, 1834; however, his shipwreck would more likely to have occurred in late summer of 1834.
 [Passenger lists of ships leaving New York in the early 1800s have not yet been made available on line (assuming they exist).]

-2) He accompanied his brother Johan to Pittsburgh where many Germans were settling.
-Growing restless, Wilhelm either returned to the east coast or travelled down the Ohio & Mississippi rivers to New Orleans.
-In either case, he boarded a ship for Texas that was shipwrecked upon the Mexico-Texas coast in late summer of 1835.
+2) Wilhelm could have accompanied his brother Johan (John) to Pittsburgh where many Germans were settling.
+Growing restless, he may have returned to the east coast -or- travelled down the Ohio & Mississippi rivers to New Orleans.
+In either case, he would have boarded a ship for Texas that was shipwrecked upon the Mexico-Texas coast in late summer of 1835.

 Research notes: We discovered William’s arrival in New York quite by accident, in December 2016.
 We hope to find his tracks now that we know where to look!!